 Pittsburgh bike-share system, Healthy Ride, will also be celebrating its one-year anniversary as part of Open Streets and is hosting a program hub outside of its offices on 33rd Street and Penn Avenue.
 Director David White will announce new Pittsburgh bike share plans at 10:30 a.m.

 Also, look forward to a new route for Open Streets come July.
 Scott Bricker of cycling-advocacy group Bike Pittsburgh tells City Paper that on the festival’s third and final day, July 31, Open Streets will be debuting a new route that starts Downtown, travels through the North Side and finishes in the West End.
 Details on the exact route are still being finalized.

 And if you want to get involved, Bike Pittsburgh has a laundry list of volunteer positions that still need to be filled.
 Visit bikepgh.org for details.

 Here in the Pittsburgh area, there are many low-income housing projects that sit in isolated sections of the city, in blighted areas with limited bus access.
 (For example, Bedford Dwellings, in the Hill District, gets a bus only every 35 to 40 minutes, even during rush hour.)

-at a May 24 panel discussion hosted by the Housing Alliance of Pennsylvania.
+In response to this ominous trend, transit advocates posed some public-transportation questions to Pittsburgh’s Affordable Housing Task Force at a May 24 panel discussion hosted by the Housing Alliance of Pennsylvania.
 The discussion was centered on funding issues involving the city’s proposed Affordable Housing Trust Fund and how it can raise its goal of $10 million annually.